markCwatson/deep_learning/README.md

 2. [Neural Networks by 3Blue1Brown](https://youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&si=ymLyI-663BybkXoO)

 ## Kaggle
-At the time of this writing (Dec 10, 2023), I am considering using [kaggle](https://www.kaggle.com/) as both an additional learning resource and as a place to practice using real ML problems.
+At the time of this writing (Dec 10, 2023), I have begun using [kaggle](https://www.kaggle.com/) as both an additional learning resource and as a place to practice using real ML problems.
 I've created an account, and my progress can be viewed ([here](https://www.kaggle.com/markcwatson)).